 When Luke made that singular decision (that one mistake) which affected everything since, he accomplished his greatest failure as a Jedi.
 The Kylo Ren prequel comic and dialogue in The Rise of Skywalker, adds context and reveals that Luke was aware that Palpatine had returned (which we see the beginnings of in The Mandalorian) and worked his way into Ben Solo’s mind.
-So think about that: this evil that Luke was destined to defeat, an evil which he rid his father of, has taken over his own nephew and he’s powerless to stop it.
-In fact, his one act of “power” to stop it, made it infinitely worse.
+So think about that: this evil that Luke was destined to defeat, an evil which he rid his father of, has taken hold his own nephew.
+And he’s powerless to stop it.
+In fact, his one act of “power” made it infinitely worse.

 Luke feels responsible for the creation of Kylo Ren.
 But not just that.
 He feels responsible for the creation of the new Vader, for the failure of not fully defeating Palpatine, for the destruction of everything he’s worked for since A New Hope, for the destruction of the new Jedi Order… everything.
 Luke destroyed it all with one singular mistake.
 So all he sees is failure because he never truly understood what failure was, and how to grow from it.
 Because he never gave up until now.
 That is why Yoda's return is so important and why this moment of realization is Luke’s greatest victory.
 Because he learns his lesson about failure.